aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.dtyp.commondatastructures/guidpacketrepresentation/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.dtyp.commondatastructures/guidpacketrepresentation/
 ---

-The packet version is used within block protocols.
+**Summary:** The packet version is used within block protocols.
 The following diagram represents a GUID as an<br/>            opaque sequence of bytes.<br/>            A GUID, also known as a UUID, is a 16-byte structure, intended to serve as a unique identifier for<br/>            an object.
 There are three representations of a GUID, as described in the following sections.

 **Module:** [aspose.imaging.fileformats.emf.dtyp.commondatastructures](/imaging/python-net/aspose.imaging.fileformats.emf.dtyp.commondatastructures/)